‘Jaundiced view of India’: BJP leaders slam New York Times article on Kashmir press freedom

 Thakur said, “New York Times had long back dropped all pretensions of neutrality while publishing anything about India.
 NYT's so-called opinion piece on freedom of press in Kashmir is mischievous & fictitious, published with a sole motive to spread propaganda about India and its democratic institutions and values.”

 The minister said that this piece is in continuation of the spreading of lies about India and Prime Minister Narendra Modi.
-He said that some foreign media hold a grudge against the country and its elected leader and have long been peddling lies about India’s democracy and pleuritic society.
+He said that some foreign media hold a grudge against the country and its elected leader and have long been peddling lies about India’s democracy and society.

 “Freedom of Press in India is as sacrosanct as other fundamental rights,” he said in a series of tweets, further adding that India does not need to learn the grammar of democracy from ‘agenda-driven media’.